benbalter/benbalter.github.com/_posts/2015-03-30-the-difference-between-18f-and-usds.md

 Think about it practically: bureaucratically, physically, and technically, USDS is part of and must respond to the ever-changing political desires of the White House (in contrast, 18F reports to, and is supported primarily by career civil servants).
 Whereas a win for 18F might be for a partner agency to grace the front cover of the Washington Post, for USDS, the goal is the exact opposite: to prevent a set list of technology backed policy initiatives from making the news, at least not from a technology standpoint.

+USDS's strategy is to bring best-of-class, private-sector engineers into government for time-limited tours of duty, parachute them into agency positions outside the traditional reporting structure, and task them with bringing a modern perspective to key technology initiatives.
+Sound familiar?
+Although, unlike 18Fs approach, from what I understand, like those that parachuted in to save `healthcare.gov`, there role seems to be inspired by [Nick Burns ("your company's computer guy")](https://www.youtube.com/watch?v=tfKL6RM8hsY), demanding that agency CIOs and other technical leads step aside.
+After all, by definition, USDS projects are those already at risk of failure.

 Think of USDS like the Men in Black (although as far as I know, there's no adorable pug at the office).
 To them, the planet's always 24-hours away from destruction by an Arquillian Battle Cruiser or a Corillian Death Ray, but if they do their job right, you'll never know it.
 And that's the point.

-### The USDS play

-Bring best-of-class, private-sector engineers into government for time-limited tours of duty, parachute them into agency positions outside the traditional reporting structure, and task them with brining a modern perspective to key technology initiatives.
-Sound familiar?
-Whereas the PIF program sought to inspire IT leadership by leading through example,

-I suspect in the long run, USDS hopes to create a much wide-reaching digital service corps, with USDS being the bureaucratic umbrella, providing managerial air cover for non-career technologists at each of the household name agencies.[^look-out]  forgo traditional slow-moving hierarchy in favor of technological modernization, but in the short run, you and I don't really have much way of knowing what they're doing.

 ### So what's the difference?

-In short, [like an IBM computer from the 70s](#), here organizational structure dictates function.
+18F and USDS have divergent goals (getting on the front page, versus not getting on the front page), but there's more than that.
+I'd break the difference down into three key values implicit in each team's culture:

+1. Transparency as an asset versus transparency as a liability

 There's something to be said for the fact that if you google "USDS", the first result (after their Twitter feed) is a page entitled "US Digital Service **Recruitment**", and the first result for "18F" is "18F Digital Services **Delivery**".

+2. Show versus tell

+3. Management versus hackers

+"Delivery is the strategy"

+I suspect in the long run, USDS hopes to create a much wide-reaching digital service corps, with USDS being the bureaucratic umbrella, providing managerial air cover for non-career technologists at each of the household name agencies.[^look-out]  forgo traditional slow-moving hierarchy in favor of technological modernization, but in the short run, you and I don't really have much way of knowing what they're doing.